SignificoHealth/recco-web-cloud-docs/README.md

 ## Setup

 ### Within the Recco Backoffice
-* Log in to the [Recco Backoffice](https://recco-admin.significo.dev/) and follow the steps to configure you application
+* Log in to the [Recco Backoffice](https://recco-admin.significo.dev/) and follow the steps to configure your application
 * Create an _App-Token_ within the Recco Backoffice, copy it and keep it safe

 ### In your web-application